How to list database tables in PostgreSQL

 Avatar for Luke Posey

 Exploring the tables in your Postgres database is a common task.
 Especially as your database grows, it becomes increasingly difficult to view and keep track of all the tables and their data.
-In this post, we'll show you how to list database tables in Postgres and easily visualize them in a spreadsheet.
+In this post, we'll show you how to list database tables in Postgres and easily visualize them in a spreadsheet with SQL.

 Query to list tables in Postgres